-Now that we know Diameter and Circle Pulse values let's use RDWorks 8 (or later) to configure your laser to use PiBurn.
+Now that we know Diameter and Circle Pulse values let's use RDWorks 8 (or later) or LightBurn to configure your laser to use PiBurn.

 - 1. Make sure your PiBurn is installed and plugged-in inside your laser engraver. - 2.
 Turn on Laser machine and manually home-in Y axis - 3.
-Connect your machine to the computer running RDWorks.
+Connect your machine to the computer running RDWorks or Lightburn.
 Use either USB cable or network connection. - 4.
-On computer open RDWorks (or LaserWorks which is same software). - 5.
+If you are using RDWorks (or LaserWorks which is same software) - a.
 Navigate to User tab and press "Read" button.
 If you don't see Read/Write buttons, resize window (drag border) down until it appears